Bucks tie series with 107-96 Game 4 win as Nets lose Irving - WTMJ

 That puts even more pressure on Durant, who has carried the Nets this series and provided 28 points and 13 rebounds Sunday.
 The only other Net in double figures was Irving, who had 11 points before leaving.

-Nets coach Steve Nash said after the game that X-rays taken on Irving’s ankle were negative and that the seven-time All-Star’s status for Game 5 is uncertain at this point.
+Nets coach Steve Nash said X-rays taken on Irving’s ankle were negative and that the seven-time All-Star’s status for Game 5 is uncertain at this point.

 “We’ll have to see how it goes,” Nash said.
 “We’ll cross our fingers.”